leon-czarlinski/leon-czarlinski/README.md

 :snake:          **Python**
 :sunglasses:     **JavaScript**

 ## ⚡Let's keep in touch!
-Follow me on Gthub and I will follow you back!
+Follow me on Github and I will follow you back!